 Objectives

-The primary goal of the EU ETS Maritime is to incentivize emissions reductions and promote the adoption of cleaner technologies and practices within maritime transport.
+The primary goal of the EU ETS Maritime is to incentivise emissions reductions and promote the adoption of cleaner technologies and practices within maritime transport.
 By putting a price on carbon emissions, the system encourages shipping companies to invest in fuel-efficient technologies, alternative fuels, and operational measures to minimize their carbon footprint.
 This not only helps to mitigate climate change but also drives innovation and competitiveness within the industry.

 Scope

 Most ships of 5,000 gross tonnage and larger are part of the EU ETS from January 2024.
-From that point on there is an obligation to monitor, report and verify (MRV), and to surrender emission allowances for their CO2-emissions.
+From that point on there is an obligation to monitor, report and verify (MRV), and to surrender emission allowances for their CO2 emissions.

 The EU ETS Maritime covers all emissions from ships calling at an EEA port for voyages within the EEA (intra-EU) as well as 50% of the emissions from voyages starting or ending outside of the EU (extra-EU voyages), and all emissions that occur when ships are at berth in EEA ports.
 The flag of the vessel and the place of registry of the company are irrelevant.
 This broad scope ensures that emissions from a wide range of maritime activities are accounted for and regulated.